arshalaromal/phak-markdown/README.md

 # PHAK Markdown Dataset

-The FAA Pilot's Handbook of Aeronautical Knowledge (PHAK) converted to structured markdown with extracted images.
+The FAA Pilot's Handbook of Aeronautical Knowledge (PHAK) is a complex, densely formatted document — multi-column layouts, technical diagrams, tables, and hundreds of images across thousands of pages.
+Converting it into a clean, machine-readable format is non-trivial.

-## Structure
-- Each chapter is a separate `.md` file
-- Images are extracted and referenced inline
-- Suitable for RAG pipelines, AI training, and search indexing
+This repository contains a sample chapter of the PHAK converted into structured markdown with properly extracted and linked images — ready for immediate use in AI pipelines.

+## What makes this useful

+- **AI training data** — clean, structured text for fine-tuning aviation models
+- **RAG pipelines** — chunk and index directly into vector databases
+- **Search engines** — structured headers make semantic search straightforward
+- **Chatbots** — feed directly into LLM knowledge bases
+- **Study tools** — structured content ready for flashcard or quiz generation

 ## Demo

 Sample chapter: [Flight Controls](demo.md)

-Full dataset available for licensing.

-## Contact
+## Full Dataset

+The complete PHAK dataset includes all chapters with extracted images and consistent formatting throughout.

-arshalaromal19@gmail.com
+For licensing inquiries, contact: arshalaromal19@gmail.com